WebXRPress/webxrpress/README.md

 - Local rendering of WordPress posts and pages within VR.
 - Remote browser rendering services for generic web content within VR.
 - Multiuser coordination of data and voice channels within VR.
+- Support hmd.link or similar service to "Open in your HMD" functionaliy (see https://hmd.link)